This post discusses some of the more common reasons for why your app might encounter networking problems during App Review.

 General DNS Problems

 For DNS64/NAT64 to work properly, it’s important that your DNS servers are set up correctly.
-It’s easy for subtle DNS configuration errors to cause problems to show up in some circumstances, like on the App Review network, and not in others, like your Internet Sharing-based DNS64/NAT64 test network.
+It’s easy for subtle DNS configuration errors to cause problems to show up in some circumstances and not in others, like on ARNAT64 but not MacNAT64, or CellNAT64 but not ARNAT64.

 There are a variety of Internet-based tools you can use to check your DNS setup.
 Many of them are based on the DNSCheck code from The Internet Foundation In Sweden.
 While it’s possible to download and run this code yourself, it’s generally easier to use their online tool.